 - Greater risk of STDs

-- Changes to their menstrual cycle or a complete absence of periods
+- Changes to their menstrual cycle or a complete absence of their menstrual cycle

 - Sexual dysfunction